 In a town that I drive through sometimes is a road named "Squawpoint Road".
 Under Maine law, this word is illegal to use in the State of Maine for the purposes of identification.
 This law was amended by efforts of the Passamaqouddy tribe, one of four tribes in Maine, who introduced legislation in the Maine Legislature.

-Maine Human Rights Commission if they find one of these offensive words used in the state.
+Under the law, anyone can file a complaint with the Maine Human Rights Commission if they find one of these offensive words used in the state.
 I decided to send a letter to the town to let them know about the law and illegal name.
 This is the letter that I sent:

 Dear Selectman ***: